Site icon American Oil & Gas Historical Society

 With the laying of the first section of pipe on March 27, 1975, construction began on what at the time was the largest private construction project in American history.

 The 800-mile Trans-Alaska Pipeline system, including pumping stations, connecting pipelines, and the ice-free Valdez Marine Terminal, ended up costing billions.
-The last pipeline weld was completed on May 31, 1977.
+The last pipeline weld occurred on May 31, 1977, and oil from the Prudhoe Bay field began flowing to the port of Valdez on June 20, traveling at four miles an hour through the 48-inch-wide pipe.

 The completed pipeline system, at a cost of $8 billion, including terminal and pump stations, will transport about 20 percent of U.S. petroleum production.
 Tax revenues alone earned Alaskans about $50 billion by 2002.